scaleoutsean/solidfire-windows/README.md

 - Maximum SolidFire volume performance depends on the I/O request sizes and read-write ratio but it tends to be somewhere between traditional flash storage and virtualized distributed flash storage
 - In the case of very large volumes or very busy workloads (e.g. sustained 30,000 IOPS or 300 MB/s) striped Dynamic Volumes may be used to spread I/O over several volumes, although they have some limitations (in terms of manageability on Windows, for example backup and restore).
 Don't unnecessarily complicate things
 - Another way to spread the workload is to spread single VM's disks over several different (Cluster Shared or other) SolidFire volumes.
 This helps if the workload isn't concentrated on one hot file (in which case striped Dynamic Volumes can be used)
-- The (Default) 4kB NTFS block size ought to work best in terms of efficiency, but there is no anectodal evidence so this should be confirmed in practice through testing.
-There are various practices for SQL Server (based on type of SQL data (DB, log, etc.) and use case (OLTP, OLAP, etc) so you can split such workloads across disks with different properties
+- The (Default) 4kB NTFS block size ought to work best in terms of efficiency, but there is no anecdotal evidence so this should be confirmed in practice through testing.
+There are various practices for SQL Server (based on type of SQL data (DB, log, etc.) and use case (OLTP, OLAP, etc) so you can split such workloads across disks with different properties)
 - Microsoft does not support Windows Storage Spaces with iSCSI storage.
 They can be configured with SolidFire and work similarly to striped Dynamic Volumes, although with Storage Spaces strips are wider and you're essentially on your own as far as Support is concerned

 ### Hyper-V